ACov96/todo-sms/README.md

 {
     "token": <Twilio token>,
     "sid": <Twilio number SID>,
-    "number": <Number to text reminders to>,
     "twilioNumber": <Number to send messages from>,
     "port": <Port to serve on>,
+    "numbers": [
+      {
+        "number": <number to send messages to>,
         "recurrent": {
           <task>: <cron schedule>
         }
       }
+    ]
+}
 ```

-`recurrent` is optional and can allow for recurring tasks to be automatically added.
+`numbers` is an array of objects that contain information about the different numbers you want to allow access to the app. `number` is the number to text, `recurrent` is optional and can allow for recurring tasks to be automatically added.
 You just need to specifiy the name of the task `task` and the schedule using the standard crontab format.

 ## Usage